open-numbers/ddf--clio_infra--indicators/README.md

 ## Data sources summary

-All source files are come from [Clio Infra](https://www.clio-infra.eu/index.html), using the compact format.
+All source files are from [Clio Infra](https://www.clio-infra.eu/index.html), using the compact format.